 Pate professionals frequently contribute to top tier research publications and present their findings at national conferences.

 American Congress of Rehabilitation Medicine’s 94th Annual Conference in Atlanta, October 2017.

-Pate neuropsychologist and research director Dr. Carlos Marquez de la Plata will present a collaborative project with individuals from Brown University, ABI in New Zealand, and NYU: Community Reintegration in Low-Resource Settings: Unmet Needs and Family Participation in Rehabilitation Process.
+Pate neuropsychologist and research director Dr. Carlos Marquez de la Plata presentation of a collaborative project with individuals from Brown University, ABI in New Zealand, and NYU: Community Reintegration in Low-Resource Settings: Unmet Needs and Family Participation in Rehabilitation Process.

-Paige Salinas, LCSW, CBIS (Program Manager), Jennifer Featherston, PhD, LPC, CRC, CVE, EAGALA Certified – (Vocational Rehabilitation Counselor), Carlos Marquez de la Plata, PhD – (Director of Rehabilitation Research) will present: Patient-Centered Vocational Rehabilitation for Individuals With Acquired Brain Injuries.
+Paige Salinas, LCSW, CBIS (Program Manager), Jennifer Featherston, PhD, LPC, CRC, CVE, EAGALA Certified – (Vocational Rehabilitation Counselor), Carlos Marquez de la Plata, PhD – (Director of Rehabilitation Research) presentation: Patient-Centered Vocational Rehabilitation for Individuals With Acquired Brain Injuries.

 - List cognitive and functional deficits that commonly impact employment outcomes of patients with acquired brain injury that can be improved with vocational rehabilitation services.